You may wish to see an introductory page with a map of the walls first.

 (left) The walls near Tekfur Sarayi; (right) the main remaining wall of the palace

 In 1261 Michael VIII Palaiologos restored a Byzantine dynasty on the throne of Constantinople.
 Constantine, one of his sons, built a new, small palace near that of Blachernae which had been too badly damaged in 1204.
-Because Constantine was born in the city he was called porphyrogenitus (purple-born, a title given to emperors who were born in a porphyry-decorated room in the imperial palace) and the building was known as the Palace of the Porphyrogenitus.
+Because Constantine was born in the city he was called porphyrogenitus (purple-born, a title given to emperors who were born in a porphyry-decorated room in the imperial palace and more in general to those who were born when their fathers were already emperors) and the building was known as the Palace of the Porphyrogenitus.
 Turkish Tekfur means sovereign.

 (left) Details of the brickwork decoration of Tekfur Sarayi; (right) Ottoman cemetery near Egri Kapi with the tomb of a companion of the Prophet who died there during the first Arab siege of the city in 674-678

-The walls of Tekfur Sarayi are the main remaining example of a Byzantine palace in Constantinople, the imperial palaces of Blachernae and of the Hippodrome being buried under the houses of a heavily populated neighbourhood (the former) or under Sultan Ahmet Kulliyesi (the latter).
+The walls of Tekfur Sarayi are the main remaining example of a Byzantine palace in Constantinople, the imperial palaces of Blachernae and that near the Hippodrome being buried under the houses of a heavily populated neighbourhood (the former) or under Sultan Ahmet Kulliyesi (the latter).

 A small gate near Tekfur Sarayi was called Kaligaria by the Byzantines because it was situated near the workshops of boot-makers (kaliga).
 It is now known as Egri Kapi (Crooked Gate), because of a bend in the street leading to it.
 According to some Turkish historians it is the gate which in 1453 was left inadvertently open.
 Some Ottoman soldiers reached the top of the nearby tower and first flew their red flag on the walls.

 This gate is situated at the highest point of the walls on the road leading to Adrianople (Edirne) which in 1363 became the capital of the Ottoman Empire.
-On May 29, 1453 Sultan Mehmet II made his triumphal entrance into the city through this gate.
+In 1453 Sultan Mehmet II made his triumphal entrance into the city through this gate.

 Walls between Edirne and Top Kapi with Mihrimah Camii in the background